 - Prolonged cortisol elevations may suppress the immune system.

 - Infant animals separated from their mothers showed imbalances in the autonomic nervous system — the master control system of the physiology.
-They didn’t show the usual increases and decreases in heart rate and body temperature, had abnormal heartbeats (called “arrhythmia”), and showed disturbances in sleep patterns, such as a decrease in REM sleep (the stage of sleep in which an infant is most arousable in response to a life-threatening event).
+They didn’t show the usual increases and decreases in heart rate and body temperature had abnormal heartbeats (called “arrhythmia”).
+They also showed disturbances in sleep patterns, such as a decrease in REM sleep (the stage of sleep in which an infant is most arousable in response to a life-threatening event).
 Similar physiological changes were measured in preschool children separated from their parents

 - In addition to the agitation caused by prolonged elevation of adrenal hormones, separation sometimes caused the opposite physiological effect: withdrawn, depressed infants who had low cortisol levels.

 - Separated infants showed more irregular heart rates.

 - Infants separated from their mothers were less able to maintain stable body temperature.

 - Infant animals who stayed close to their mothers had higher levels of growth hormones.
 They had higher enzymes, essential for brain and heart growth.
 Separation from their mothers, or lack of interaction with their mothers when they were close by, caused the levels of these growth-promoting substances to fall.

 - breastfeeding newborns had lower heart rates, more heart rate variability, improved behavioral organization, and more active sleep than bottle-feeding newborns.

 - breastfeeding newborns show a more energy-efficient behavioral organization than that of bottle-fed newborns.
 These studies suggest the physiology of a bottle-feeding baby may be like an automobile engine that is not tuned up.